plut/iglwrap/README.md

-# iglwrap
+# IGLWrap.jl
-Trivial C wrapper for some parts of the IGL library
+Julia wrapper for (a small subset of) the IGL library